ovh/docs/pages/platform/data-processing/40_TUTORIAL_calculate_pi/guide.en-gb.md

 ![Logs](images/logs.png){.thumbnail}

 As you can see, the two Python's print functions are displayed in the logs.
 It is the easiest way to keep track of a job run.
 We also see Apache Spark logs.
-You can notice the 4 tasks executed simultanously by the executors.
+You can notice the 4 tasks executed simultaneously by the executors.